Jurisdiction & Governance

 Key Publications and Documents

-Court of Queen's Bench of Alberta Annual Reports
+Court of King's Bench of Alberta Annual Reports

-The Court's Strategic Plan sets out the strategic issues and goals, as identified by the judges, masters and judicial staff.
+The 2022-2027 Strategic Plan sets out the strategic issues and goals, as identified by the justices, applications judges and judicial staff.
 The goals outlined in this plan will guide the organizational efforts of the Court for the next five (5) years.

 Memorandum of Understanding